Creativity is a wild mind and a disciplined eye, says Dorothy Parker. Add a personal meaning, and you have art.

 What is your background?

 I grew up in a small town on the shores of Lake Michigan, went to college in Tucson, and spent ten years working as an art director in New York City on such accounts as Estee Lauder, Faberge, and Pepsico.
 After I returned to Arizona to teach graphic design at ASU, my husband and I established a handmade ceramic business, Lay Tuiles, and worked on projects throughout the U.S. with designers, architects, and builders.
-Twenty years later, I reached back to my roots and began to paint.
+During the 30 years we lived in Scottsdale, my narrative paintings were shown at Mesa Contemporary Arts, Vision Gallery, Gallery 360, Herberger Art Gallery, and the International Exhibitions at the San Diego Art Institute.
+We are now living in Oracle, a small, rural community in the Catalina Mountains’ foothills where I’m working on a body of lyrical abstractions, surrounded by high desert, emory oaks, and independent and creative people.
+What could be more inspiring?

 Describe your work and process.